Jhonny González

 Jhonny González Vera (born September 15, 1981) is a Mexican professional boxer.
-He is a three-time former world champion in two weight classes, having held the WBO bantamweight title from 2005 to 2007, and the WBC featherweight title twice between 2011 and 2015.
+He is a two-time former world champion in two weight classes, having held the WBO bantamweight title from 2005 to 2007, and the WBC featherweight title twice between 2011 and 2015.
 Additionally, he held the IBO featherweight title from 2010 to 2011.

 The name "Jhonny" originated as a misspelling of "Johnny" on his birth registration form.

 Professional career

 Bantamweight

 On October 29, 2005, González defeated Ratanachai Sor Vorapin by a technical knockout in the seventh round, for the WBO bantamweight championship.
 On May 27, 2006, he defended it successfully against Fernando Montiel with a 2-1 split decision.

 Super bantamweight

 While still holding the title he won from Sor Vorapin, Gonzalez went up in weight and attempted to capture the WBC super-bantamweight title on September 16, 2006.
 However, he lost to Israel Vázquez by a knockout and chose to return to bantamweight.

 His second defense of his WBO bantamweight title was also successful when González beat former IBF flyweight champ Irene Pacheco on March 30, 2007.
 On his third defense however, González was dethroned by 35-year-old Gerry Penalosa, who knocked him out in the 7th round on August 11, 2007.

 On May 23, 2009, González challenged Toshiaki Nishioka for the WBC Super Bantamweight Title in Monterrey, Mexico.
 González downed Nishioka in Round 1 but eventually lost by KO in Round 3, failing in his attempt to capture the Title.

 After the fight against Nishioka, Gonzalez decide to change his team, he had always been trained by his father "Miguel Angel "Raton" Gonzalez", but now he is under the lessons of Ignacio Beristáin.